WARNING: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

 The Four Women:

 - Ady An as Du Lan Yan.
 When I realized the little girl at the beginning was Ady’s character, I couldn’t help but think of the similarities between this and Autumn’s Concerto–though AC was after this.
 (Not to mention the change in cast of AC.)
 Her father died and her stepmother wanted to sell her to the brothel, luckily her servant friend rescued her in time and she was able to run away.
 Oh yeah, there was also the case of her master being a pervert too and tried to peek at her when she was getting ready to take a bath.
-Her character grew strong later on to continue living YET I keep feeling this injusticeness because of all the tragic obstacles she’d gone through.
+Her character grew strong later on to continue living YET I kept feeling this injustice because of all the tragic obstacles she’d gone through.
 She suffered so much right from the start–even when she was so young and did not know the world outside her yet.
 She was taken in and trusted with duties as the head servant, but was envied by one of the servants thus bringing forth troubles.
-Her suffer seemed never ending, even to the last point of her life, she had to sacrifice for others.
+Her suffering seemed never-ending, even to the last point of her life, she had to sacrifice for others.

 - Rain Lee as Jiang Yu Ping.
 Wow!
 Okay… Though it was another daring role for Rain but somehow after the initial scene, I felt like rooting for her after seeing how Annie’s character, Yue E, was trying to borrow some money from her.
 I rather let her help her lover than Yue E because that would equal to helping that pervert that ruined Lan Yan’s happiness/life.
 Then she fell into the trap that she set, which was ironic and made her character less brilliant or powerful.
 Rain delivered quite well with her performance.
 She was definitely scary in her plots and her ruthless killing rampage to get what she wanted.
 Though till the end, she never got what she wanted either.
 But it was funny that she fell into her own trap aka thinking she did not care less for Chao Zong yet she had fallen so deep and was willing to resort to any means to get him back by her side and then later getting back at him for what he’d done to her (though it was her own doing with fooling with fate).

 - Michelle Yim as Yin Xi Hong.
 Honestly, I was looking forward to another clever performance from Michelle–though her acting was wonderful, her role said otherwise.
 All right, she got the authoritative look and the elegant image, but her intelligence could be reconsidered.
 She failed to see past Chun Ni’s motives and was being manipulated by Chun Ni’s behaviors that made it hard to swallow.
-Yes, she only wanted someone with great care to details and having a gentle person around was more preferable than the loud mouth daughter in law YET she was not able to see past the fake exterior.
+Yes, she only wanted someone with great care to details and having a gentle person around was more preferable than the loudmouth daughter-in-law YET she was not able to see past the fake exterior.
 Though they redeemed her character later as the story unfolded and sent the story into another path, letting us see more beyond her harsh ways and unreasonable demands yet it was still a shame.
 It was no doubt that Michelle delivered well with each scene.

-- Annie Yi as Li Yue E. I don’t know whether to clap her for being so authoritative or scold at her for being so stupid.
+- Annie Yi as Li Yue E. I don’t know whether to clap her on for being so authoritative or scold at her for being so stupid.
 She thought she was smart to marry her maid away so her husband would not think of that maid anymore BUT unknowingly created a way for him to get to the maid and claim her as his.
 Supposedly in control and clever yet it was all an exterior and a joke.
 Or it was all a front to hide her weakness.
-It was not a surprise either that her character was do away early in the series since she was the weakest one – though it was implying at first that Lan Yan was the weakest.
+It was not a surprise either that her character was done away early in the series since she was the weakest one–although it was implying at first that Lan Yan was the weakest.
 Her endurance level couldn’t be compared to others.

 More of the Four Women: